About the Journal

 Sources of Support

-The CMEJ acknowledges the following sources of support.
+The CMEJ acknowledges the following sources of financial and in-kind support:

 - The CAME Foundation

 - Association of Faculties of Medicine of Canada

 - The College of Family Physicians of Canada

 - Social Sciences and Humanities Research Council of Canada